andygello555/json-dom/README.md

 ## Future

-- More supported languages via bindings/interpreters/VMs however
+- More supported languages via bindings/interpreters/VMs
   - Python
   - Lua
 - Some better native Go JOM manipulation functions such as...
   - Traversing the JOM
     - Getting and setting (currently only able to be done through `JsonPathSelector`/`JsonPathSetter` or `GetAbsolutePaths`/`SetAbsolutePaths` or through the map accessed via `GetInsides`)
-  - Appending to lists
-  - Deletion
 - Needed performance and bug fixes